prashant20c/Passwordless-demo/README.md

 python app.py
 ```

-On first run the GUI prompts for email, password, and a device name, then generates an Ed25519 keypair that remains in `state.json`.
+On first run the GUI prompts for your email, a short-lived device link code, and a device name, then generates an Ed25519 keypair that remains in `state.json`.
 For demo purposes the keys are stored in plain text; production apps must use secure enclaves or OS keychains.

+## Device Linking using Link Codes

+1. Register or sign in on the Trustlogin web app and visit the dashboard.
+2. Click **Generate Link Code** to obtain a 6-digit code that expires in roughly ten minutes.
+3. Open the Trustlogin Device App (GUI or CLI), enter your email, the link code, and a friendly device name.
+4. The device app generates an Ed25519 key pair locally, sends the public key plus the link code to the backend, and stores the private key in `state.json`.
+5. Link codes are one-time-use.
+Generating a new code immediately invalidates any previous unused code.

 ## Sample Flow

 1. Start JSON Server, backend PHP server, and the frontend dev server.
-2. Launch the Python device GUI and link the device using your email/password.
-3. Register a new user on the web app (or use an existing user from `sample_data.md`).
+2. Register a new user on the web app (or use an existing user from `sample_data.md`).
+3. From the dashboard, generate a Device Link Code.
+4. Launch the Python device GUI, enter your email, device name, and the freshly generated code to link the device.
-4. On the login page, submit your email; the device receives a challenge.
+5. On the login page, submit your email; the device receives a challenge.
-5. Approve the challenge in the device app; the web app observes approval, stores the JWT, and loads the account view.
+6. Approve the challenge in the device app; the web app observes approval, stores the JWT, and loads the account view.

 ## Notes

 - This project favors clarity over production hardening.
 The challenge expiry, rate limits, and key storage are simplified for demonstration purposes.
 - Sodium must be enabled in PHP.
 If you encounter `Sodium extension missing`, install/enable it (e.g., `sudo apt install php-sodium`).
+- User authentication and device enrolment are fully passwordless: registrations only collect name/email, and devices use short-lived link codes + public keys.

 Enjoy experimenting with password-less flows!